-How Thermocouples Are Used to Monitor Aircraft Temperature
+How Aerospace Thermocouples Are Used to Monitor Aircraft Temperature

 The thermocouple type is decided by the combination of metals used across the two wires (referred to as legs) within the device.
 Typically, two thermocouple types are suitable and commonly used within aircraft – these pertain to type J and type K although the use of Type N thermocouples in place of Type K has been seen to be increasing.

 Type K is an established and commonly used thermocouple type, since it can withstand a great temperature range.
-Consisting of a positive Nickel/ Chromium leg and a negative Nickel/ Aluminium leg, type K works in temperatures from -200°C to 1250°C. It can be located in turbine engines, measuring the temperature of exhaust gas as it leaves the turbine.
+Consisting of a positive Nickel/ Chromium leg and a negative Nickel/ Aluminium leg, type K works in temperatures from -200°C to 1250°C. It can be located in turbine engine thermocouples, measuring the aircraft temperature of exhaust gas as it leaves the turbine.